-Changes in the fair value of financial assets at FVTPL are recognized in net realized gains (losses) on investments in the statements of profit or loss as applicable.
+Changes in the fair value of financial assets at FVTPL are recognized in net realized gains (losses) on investments in the statement of profit or loss as applicable.
+Impairment losses (and reversal of impairment losses) on equity investments measured at FVTOCI are not reported separately from other changes in fair value.